- Do you wake up in the morning with stiff joints?

 If you answered yes to any of these questions, you may be developing arthritis, the most common joint problem in older people.

 The most common form of arthritis is osteoarthritis.
 It occurs in older people because it is usually the result of long years of wear and tear on your body—most likely from normal physical activity or from past injuries.
 Eventually, all that history starts to take its toll, especially on your joints (the places where two or more bones meet).
 In fact, the word “arthritis” means “inflamed joint.”

 Arthritis is the leading cause of disability in the United States.
-Surveys have shown that millions of adults are limited by arthritis in their ability to walk, climb stairs, bend, or kneel, or participate in regular social activities such as going to church or visiting with family and friends.
+Surveys have shown that millions of adults are limited by arthritis in their ability to walk, climb stairs, bend, kneel, or participate in regular social activities such as going to places of worship or visiting with family and friends.
 For those still working, arthritis can make daily routines more and more challenging.

 The Most Common Types of Arthritis